I Was Breaking The No. 1 Rule In Homesteading And In Life

 Dave nodded agreement with my assessment.
-A copperhead had bitten him just three years ago so he knew what I was going through.
+A copperhead had bitten him just 3 years ago, so he knew what I was going through.

 Things then started getting a little hazy for me as the waves came with more pain and less relief.
 I heard the sounds of chopping in the kitchen and the video going in the office.

-But there are two things about a poultice that most people get wrong.
-The first mistake is most people make poultices too small.
+But there are 2 things about a poultice that most people get wrong.
+The first mistake is that most people make poultices too small.
 You really need to cover a large area.

 Dave discovered that he could use the blender to speed up the process of making the prickly pear slurry.
 He also figured out the following system for applying the poultice to this unusually-shaped area.
 First he put my foot into an old pillowcase.
 Then he poured the prickly pear slurry in so it was covering and surrounding my foot.
 Then he used a plastic bag to contain the oozing that was coming out of the pillowcase.
 And finally, he wrapped the whole thing up with a towel and tied it in place with cloth strips.

 The pain was increasing more now.
 “Kimber, please get me that homemade pain medicine.
 It’s in the way back of the pantry.
 The black stuff in the pint jar with the white lid.”
 Normally, all of my home medicine is labeled and dated.
 But this stuff was special and only Kimber and I knew about it.